Best towns to stay in Belize

 Accommodation in Maya Beach

-Dangriga is another fascinating cultural hotspot that makes for a rewarding stay when in Belize!
+If you are in search of a great place to stay that embodies Belizian culture, search no further than Dangriga.
 Capital of the Stan Creek District in Southern Belize, you will have a rich and varied experience in Dangriga Town.
 Along with Hopkins, it is the centre of the Garifuna Community in Belize.
 The Belizean ‘Punta Rock’ genre of music was born here, and there are many local music festivals throughout the year which celebrate this genre.

 As well as the culture, Dangriga is located at the southern end of the Belize Barrier Reef, so is a very convenient place for snorkelers and divers to stay.
 Nature lovers will be in their element, as the town is surrounded by dense jungle and nature.
 You can easily take a day trip to the Cocksombe Basin Wildlife Sanctuary.
 Lounging on the beautiful sandy beaches and eating some delicious local dishes will make you feel in paradise.